swiftlang/swift-org-website/documentation/cxx-interop/index.md

 properties defined inside of the Swift structure become members of the C++ class.

-The C++ class that represents a Swift structures is copyable and movable.
+The C++ class that represents a Swift class is copyable and movable.
 Its copy and move constructors, and its destructor obey the rules of Swift's [automatic reference counting](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting)